MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 The units connected to the PDB:s can be exchanged as long as the voltage and current limits are not exceeded.
 Find out if the new unit is suitable before connecting it.
 Here follows information on the limits for each PDB.

 LowVoltage: It is equipped with three different dc-dc converters.
 One providing power to six units connected to 24V, and maximum 10A together.
 The next provides two units with 20V and a maximum of 10A.
 The last one provides power for three units and the voltage can be manually configured by turning the potentiometer higher/lower.
-It has a limit of delivering no more than 10A.
+It also has a limit of delivering no more than 10A.
 The fuses can be exchanged to match the new units.

 HighVoltage: The motors have one individual connector for each motor.
 Each connector tolerates 40V and 30A.
 Apart from motor connectors, it has an additional connector that can provide a unit with 48V and a maximum of 20A.